enigma131/stb0899/README.md

 This module source will create a new Linux kernel module with enhanced capabilities (performance for low C/N signal, restore signal monitoring ...)

-As it is based on inline kernel module replacing, you need first to install closest kernel source for your distribtion.
+As it is based on kernel module replacing, you need first to install closest kernel source for your distribtion.

 As example, for Debian Bullseye, you can take :